-To enable conversion of foreign record formats, specify the appropriate record type with the assign -F command.
-The -N (numeric conversion) and -C (character conversion) assign options control conversion of data contained in a record.
-If -F is specified, but -N and -C are not, the libraries interpret the record format, but they do not convert data.
+To enable conversion of foreign record formats, specify the appropriate record type with the assign $\,$ -F command.
+The $\,$ -N (numeric conversion) and $\,$ -C (character conversion) assign options control conversion of data contained in a record.
+If $\,$ -F is specified, but $\,$ -N and $\,$ -C are not, the libraries interpret the record format, but they do not convert data.
 You can obtain information about the type of data that will be converted (and, therefore, the type of conversion that will be performed) from the Fortran I/O list.

-If $\neg \mathbb{N}$ is used and $\neg \mathbb{C}$ is not, an appropriate character conversion type is selected by default, as in the following list:
+If -N is used and -C is not, an appropriate character conversion type is selected by default, as shown in the following tables: